luketl98/ComputerVisionProject/README.md

 Following this, I used a test file(model_checking_file.py) to check that the data was correctly stored and all the necessary files, packages and libraries were installed correctly and in the right place, I created a requirements.txt via Conda.

 I then started on the code that would store the users and the computers choices during the game, I created a manual version of the Rock, Paper, Scissors (RPS) game that would allow the user to play RPS without the use of the camera, instead, by just using the keyboard to select their choice.
 I created two seperate functions, get_computer_choice, and get_user_choice, first to generate the computers choice using the random module and a list containing the possible choices.
-Then  get_user_choice to attain the users choice using the input funtion and if statements.
+Then  get_user_choice to attain the users choice using the input funtion and if-elif-else statements.

+NOT DONE YET --------

+Next I created a function called get_winner which would take two functions, computer_choice and user_choice and would return the winner, either being the computer or the user.
+To get this result I used if-elif-else statements the classic rules of the Rock, paper, scissors game

+The function would print either; 'You Won', 'You Lost' or 'Its a Tie' depending on the result of the game